verebes1/nodejs-express-postregsql-landing-page/Readme.md

 }
 ```

->Once created a DB model and a migration file it is needed to initialize the migration
+Once created a DB model and a migration file it is needed to initialize the migration
->We normally create migration files with todays date and time and the migration name for example:
+We normally create migration files with todays date and time and the migration name for example:

 >201911250916-AddIsAdminFieldToUsers.js

+Then use command below to perform the migration:

-sequelize db:migrate
+>sequelize db:migrate

->Install passport.js for authentication www.passportjs.org
+Install passport.js for authentication www.passportjs.org

-npm install passport passport-local bcrypt validator express-session connect-flash --save
+>npm install passport passport-local bcrypt validator express-session connect-flash --save

->Install lodash and validator
+Install lodash and validator

-npm install lodash validator --save
+>npm install lodash validator --save

 ## DEMO: